 Welcome to my current dessert obsession.
 I call them, Healthy Oatmeal Bars with Dark Chocolate and Sea Salt.
 This recipe is a healthy re-creation of my all-time favorite childhood dessert.
 The old recipe was delicious yes, but full of sugar.
 So of course, I loved them.
 I made them ALL THE TIME as a teenager.

-I’ve been playing around recently to bring back my “old favorite”, but with a healthy twist.
+I’ve been playing around recently to bring back my old favorite, but with an added healthy twist.
 I left out the white sugar and added nutritious ingredients, like coconut oil, almonds, pecans, dates and dark chocolate.
 You can even add protein powder!
-In my revised version … bonus, no baking is required.
-Aaaand because I could not stop experimenting, this recipe brainstorm is now available in many forms and flavors!😁
+In my revised version … bonus, no baking is required!